-Menopause occurs in a woman when she stops having her periods for more than a year .
-Average age of menopause is 45-55 yrs in women.
-Menopause happens because of natural decline in female hormone (estrogen and progesterone ) production from the Ovaries.
-Ideally , if a woman has undergone Menopause she should not be having any bleeding.
+Menopause occurs in a woman when she stops having her periods for more than a year.
+The average age of menopause is 45-55 years in women.
+Menopause happens because of the natural decline in female hormone (estrogen and progesterone ) production from the Ovaries.
+Ideally, if a woman has undergone Menopause she should not be having any bleeding.

-Regardless of the cause, it is very important to visit your doctor to find out the cause for post menopausal bleeding.
+Regardless of the cause, it is very important to visit your doctor to find out the cause of post-menopausal bleeding.
 The various tests done in this regard would be:

-1- Transvaginal Ultrasound - this is the first test to be done.
-In this an Ultrasound is done by inserting a probe through the vagina to visualize the Uterus.
-It helps to measure the endometrial lining, how thick or thin it is.
-Ideally the endometrial lining in post menopausal women should be less than 5 mm .
+1- Transvaginal Ultrasound – this is the first test to be done.
+In this, an Ultrasound is done by inserting a probe through the vagina to visualize the Uterus.
+It helps to measure the endometrial lining, and how thick or thin it is.
+Ideally, the endometrial lining in post-menopausal women should be less than 5 mm.

 2- Endometrial Biopsy – This can be done as an OPD procedure by inserting a small thin tube through the vagina into the uterus.
 Cells are taken from the lining of the Uterus and sent for biopsy to know whether they are normal or cancerous.

 3- Dilatation and Curettage – This procedure involves admission on a daycare basis and is done under anaesthesia.
 In this the cervix is dilated, so that a larger piece of endometrium can be taken for sampling.

 4- Hysteroscopy – This is a technique wherein a thin telescope which is attached to a camera is inserted inside the Uterine Cavity to visualize it for any polyps or growths inside the uterus.
 This procedure requires a daycare admission and is a safe, simple and minimally invasive procedure.

 Once the cause of bleeding has been diagnosed, treatment depends on the underlying cause.
 In most cases, it may not be necessary to remove the Uterus but regular monitoring may be needed.